nationalarchives/tdr-dev-documentation/tdr-admins/tdr-user-administrator.md

 ## Setting Up As TDR User Administrator

 1. Contact TDR team to request set up as a TDR user administrator: *[email address and other contact details to be confirmed]*
-2. You will receive add email from the TDR team with:
+2. You will receive an email from the TDR team with:
   * your user name
-  * a temporary password
-  * Url to the Keycloak application
+  * URL to the Keycloak application
+3. A separate email will be sent with an URL link for you to set a password
-3. Ensure you have either Microsoft Authenticator (https://www.microsoft.com/en-us/account/authenticator), or Google Authenticator (https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_GB) available as you will need these to log on to the Keycloak application
+4. Ensure you have either Microsoft Authenticator (https://www.microsoft.com/en-us/account/authenticator), or Google Authenticator (https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_GB) available as you will need these to log on to the Keycloak application
-3. Log on to the Keycloak application for the first time:
+5. Log on to the Keycloak application for the first time:
   * **Note**: accessing Keycloak can only be done on the TNA network, via Citrix or connecting to TNA using PulseSecure
   * Go to the provided URL
   * You will be prompted to set scan a QR code with an authenticator application to set up MFA for Keycloak
-  * You will be prompted to reset your password

 ## Managing Transferring Body Users